SCOPE OF THIS CHAPTER

-Derby and Derbyshire Multi Agency Protocol for Pre-Birth Assessments and Interventions (Document Library, Protocols)
+Derby and Derbyshire Multi Agency Protocol for Pre-Birth Assessments and Interventions (Documents Library, Protocols)

-Guidelines for Gathering Information about the Needs of Children whose Parents have Drug / Alcohol Problems (Document Library, Assessment Tools)
+Guidelines for Gathering Information about the Needs of Children whose Parents have Drug / Alcohol Problems (Documents Library, Assessment Tools)

 - Assessment of the Child's Needs